ClickCease Managing Fast-Growing Pioneer Trees | Arborist Now - Arborist Now

 Red Cedar 1023638 1920

 Some of the most noteworthy pioneers are listed below.
-Avoid planting any of these species in areas lacking at least 6 hours of full sun.
+Avoid planting any of these species in areas lacking at least six hours of full sun.
 Make a mental note of any of these that may already be growing in your yard in shaded places.
 Keep an eye on these trees, as they are likely to struggle if they are not already doing so.

-• Tuliptrees (Liriodendron tulipifera)
+• Tulip trees (Liriodendron tulipifera)

 • Red cedars (Juniperus virginiana)